 Ofcom report that over 60% of UK adults own a smartphone.

 If you are unlikely to break or lose your phone, or you can afford to replace it if you need to, you may not need mobile phone insurance.
 You may already be covered elsewhere, like your home contents insurance policy.

-However, if you are tied into a pay monthly contract or have a smartphone that would cost hundreds of pounds to replace, you should think about insuring it.
+However, if you are tied into a pay monthly contract or have a smartphone that would be expensive to replace, you should think about insuring it.

 What is covered?